mozman/ezdxf/docs/source/tutorials/custom_data.rst

 Retrieving User Data
 --------------------

-Retrieving the is a simple task by `ezdxf`, but often not possible in CAD applications without using the scripting features (AutoLISP) or even the SDK.
+Retrieving the custom data is a simple task by `ezdxf`, but often not possible in CAD applications without using the scripting features (AutoLISP) or even the SDK.

 AutoLISP Resources